D3Mlab/Recipe-MPR/README.md

   - Correctness and consistency of query type labels
   - A single correct answer can be identified without ambiguity and without looking at the correct answer

-- During this validation process, conflicts, confusions, and comments on improvements were recorded by Validator 1
+- During this validation process, conflicts, issues, and ways to improve were recorded by Validator 1

 - A second, different individual (Validator 2) then validated the same subset of data and helped resolve conflicts